spang-lab/LearnMHN/README.md

 ```
 Some important parameters of the ``train`` method include
 ``lam`` (default: ``0``), which is
-a tuning parameter to control regularization,
+the lambda tuning parameter to control L1 regularization,
 ``maxit`` (default: ``5000``), which is the maximum
 number of training iterations,
 ```reltol``` (default: ``1e-7``), which is the gradient norm at which the training terminates and